Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 Use this layout constraint only if you want to group nodes of different classes together.
 Place all the desired classes under one instance of the `browser:ClassesToClusterTogetherLayoutConstraint` class.

 <h3 id="backend-configuration-implementation">Implementation</h3>

 See a visual configuration example [here](https://github.com/linkedpipes/knowledge-graph-browser-configurations/blob/main/configurations/university-topic-map-with-constraints.ttl) ([basic configuration](https://github.com/linkedpipes/knowledge-graph-browser-configurations/blob/main/configurations/university-topic-map.ttl)).

-<h2 id="possible-improvements">Possible improvements</h2>

-1. Add possibility for the user to:
-- Choose which hierarchical groups to cluster (user interface)
-- Delete/add pseudo-parent for a visual group (user interface)

-1. Place nodes of different hierarchical classes under the same pseudo-parent node.
-2. Cluster nodes based on attributes other than their positions.
-3. Predefine maximal and minimal sizes of clusters in the configuration file.
-4. Switching between hierarchical and normal views.
-5. Fix the position of the pseudo-parent when moving (not currently supported due to limitations of the Cytoscape library).